Builtin Functions

 checkout.store_value("build_count", 42)

-key: string: A string key to identify the stored value.value: Any JSON-compatible value (string, number, bool, list, dict, None).
+key: string: A string key to identify the stored value.value: Any JSON-compatible value (string, number, bool, list, dict, None).path: string: Optional path to store under.
+When omitted, the member path for the calling module is used.

 add_soft_link_asset()